devasia1000/sticky_notes/README.md

 sticky_notes
 ============

-A cross platform clone of 'Sticky Notes' in Windows
+A cross platform clone of 'Sticky Notes'